ndstephens/linux-and-the-cli/11_Processes/README.md

 - If something is running in the foreground you'll see all the output and you will wait until it's finished.
 - If it's running in the background you can still see the output (unless you redirect it) but you can start doing other things.
-- When you put the `&` at the end it means "I want this to run in the background"
+- When you put the `&` at the end of a command it means "run in the background"
-- Go ahead and try `sleep 2 &` to see this.
+- Try `sleep 2 &` to see this.
 First it'll display the `pid`.
 After two or more seconds, hit enter again.
 Bash will let you know the job completed.

-### pause
+## Pause a process

 - What if you want to pause a running process?